The Style Council: Politics

 In December 1984, Weller put together an ensemble called the Council Collective to make a charity record, "Soul Deep", initially to raise money for striking miners during a long-running industrial dispute, and subsequently also for the family of David Wilkie, a taxi driver who was killed during the strike.
 The track featured the Style Council and a number of other performers, notably Jimmy Ruffin and Junior Giscombe.
 The song received airplay on BBC Radio 1 and was performed by the group on Top of the Pops, as well as (live) on Channel 4's The Tube.

 In their lyrics, the Style Council took a more overtly political approach than the Jam, with tracks such as "Walls Come Tumbling Down!", "The Lodgers" and "Come to Milton Keynes" being deliberate attacks on middle England and the Thatcherite policies of the UK government during the 1980s.
 In 1985, Weller was persuaded by Billy Bragg to let the Style Council play a leading role in Red Wedge, a youth-orientated political campaign associated with the British Labour Party.
-Although his views at the time have since been described as those of a "traditional British socialist", in 1993 Weller admitted the experience had left him feeling "exploited" by politicians, stating further that: "Before the Wedge, the Style Council had done a lot independently, raised a lot of money in benefits.
+His views at the time have since been described as those of a "traditional British socialist".
+In 1993 Weller admitted the experience had left him feeling "exploited" by the Labour Party, stating further that: "Before the Wedge, the Style Council had done a lot independently, raised a lot of money in benefits.
 But after the Wedge we were so disillusioned it all stopped.
 We were totally cynical about all of it."
 In a previous interview, whilst stating that there was still "a place for outspokenness" in popular music, Weller had said he was "first and foremost" a musician, stating: "In the '80s, in the Style Council, we were involved with a lot of political things going on at that time.
 I think after a while that overshadowed the music a bit."